 The RCSI Biobank is an important facility that provides researchers with clinical samples for their studies.

-Biobanking is currently divided into two principal services for the College:
+Biobanking is currently divided into two principal services for the University:

 - A tissue biobanking service is provided under the direction of the Department of Pathology.
 This biobank comprises fresh frozen and formalin-fixed tumour and normal breast, colon, prostate, skin, renal and other tissue samples.
 An important aim of the tissue biobank is to ensure the availability of high-quality, well annotated tissue specimens for research.
 It underpins ongoing and future translational research projects involving numerous Beaumont Hospital and RCSI clinicians and scientists.
 It is also a resource for research collaborators in other institutions, including our TRH partners, DCU and Maynooth and currently facilitates a number of programme and project grants from SFI, HRB, Wellcome Trust, HEA and the Irish Cancer Society.